ReactiveX/RxJava/docs/Phantom-Operators.md

 ## fromCancellableFuture( ), startCancellableFuture( ), and deferCancellableFuture( )
 #### versions of Future-to-Observable converters that monitor the subscription status of the Observable to determine whether to halt work on the Future

-If the a subscriber to the Observable that results when a Future is converted to an Observable later unsubscribes from that Observable, it can be useful to have the ability to stop attempting to retrieve items from the Future.
-The "cancellable" Future enables you do do this.
+If a subscriber to the Observable that results when a Future is converted to an Observable later unsubscribes from that Observable, it can be useful to have the ability to stop attempting to retrieve items from the Future.
+The "cancellable" Future enables you do this.
 These three methods will return Observables that, when unsubscribed to, will also "unsubscribe" from the underlying Futures.

 ***